-- Interest income from obligations of the United States or its possessions net of direct or indirect expense related to the income. - (2) Interest, net of related expenses, received from North Carolina obligations included in federal taxable income. - (3) Payments received from an affiliated corporation not deductible by the corporation under North Carolina law. - (4) The amount of dividends received from sources outside the United States as determined under Section 862 of the Internal Revenue Code, to the extent included in federal taxable income. - (5) Any amount included in federal taxable income under Section 78 or Section 951 of the Code. - (6) State net losses incurred by the corporation.
+- Interest income from obligations of the United States or its possessions net of direct or indirect expenses related to the income. - (2) Interest, net of related expenses, received from North Carolina obligations included in federal taxable income. - (3) Payments received from an affiliated corporation not deductible by the corporation under North Carolina law. - (4) The amount of dividends received from sources outside the United States as determined under Section 862 of the

+- Internal Revenue Code, to the extent included in federal taxable income. - (5) Any amount included in federal taxable income under Section 78, Section 951, Section 951A or Section 965 of the Code. - (6) State net losses incurred by the corporation.
 (A State net loss must be deducted on Schedule B, Line 22.) - (7) Contributions to the extent provided under G.S.
 105-130.9. - (8) The amount of losses realized on the sale or other disposition of assets not allowed under Section 1211(a) of the Internal Revenue Code.
-All losses recognized on the disposition of assets must be included in determining State net income or loss in the year of disposition. - (9) The portion of undistributed capital gains of regulated investment companies included in federal taxable income and on which the federal tax paid by the regulated investment company is allowed as a credit or refund to the shareholder under Section 852 of the Internal Revenue Code. - (10) The amount by which an ordinary and necessary business expense has been reduced on the federal income tax return because a tax credit was claimed in lieu of the deduction on that return. - (11) The amount by which the tax basis of certain property is reduced as the result of compliance with federal investment tax credit provisions.

-- (12) The amount of natural gas expansion surcharges collected by a natural gas local distribution company under G.S.
+All losses recognized on the disposition of assets must be included in determining State net income or loss in the year of disposition. - (9) The portion of undistributed capital gains of regulated investment companies included in federal taxable income and on which the federal tax paid by the regulated investment company is allowed as a credit or refund to the shareholder under Section 852 of the Internal Revenue Code. - (10) The amount by which an ordinary and necessary business expense has been reduced on the federal income tax return because a tax credit was claimed in lieu of the deduction on that return. - (11) The amount by which the tax basis of certain property is reduced as the result of compliance with federal investment tax credit provisions. - (12) The amount of natural gas expansion surcharges collected by a natural gas local distribution company under G.S.
 62-158. - (13) Wireless enhanced 911 service charges collected under G.S.
 62A-43 and remitted to the Wireless Fund under G.S.
-62A-43. - (14) The amount of royalty payment received from a related member who added the payments to income under G.S.
+62A-43 - (14) The amount of royalty payment received from a related member who added the payments to income under G.S.
 105-130.7A for the same taxable year. - (15) The amount of a dividend received from a captive REIT, as defined by G.S.
-105-130.12. - (16) The amount added to federal taxable income as deferred income under section 108(i)(1) of the code. - (17) The amount allowed as a deduction under G.S.
+105-130.12. - (16) The amount allowed as a deduction under G.S.
 105-130.5B as a result of an add-back of special federal accelerated depreciation and section 179 expense.
-(See Adjustment for Bonus Depreciation.) - (18) The amount of qualified interest expense to a related member.
+(See Adjustment for Bonus Depreciation.) - (17) The amount of qualified interest expense to a related member.
 This deduction is allowed only to the extent the expense has been added back under G.S.
 105-130.5(a) (25).
-(See "Limitation on Qualified Interest for Certain Indebtedness" for information and examples.)
+(See "Limitation on Qualified Interest for Certain Indebtedness" on Page 9.) - (18) The amount paid from the State Emergency Response and Disaster Relief Reserve Fund. - (19) The amount included under IRC Section 1400Z-2 that was included in North Carolina taxable income in a prior year. - (20) The amount received as an economic incentive under the Job Maintenance and Capital Development Fund (JMAC), the Jobs Development Investment Grant Program (JDIG), or the One North Carolina Fund. - (21) Any amount of interest expense deduction under IRC Section 163(j) added to taxable income for taxable years 2019 and 2020 and not otherwise disallowed by G.S.
+105-130.7B may be deducted in five equal installments in each of the first five taxable years beginning tax year 2021. - (22) The amount received under the Business Recovery Grant Program to the extent included in federal taxable income.